couchbasebrian/ReplicationLatencyTest/README.md

 It will then start polling the target bucket.
 It will measure the amount of time until the document is available on the target bucket.
 Then as a follow-up, it will continue to poll until the document expires and is no longer available.

+After that it re-creates the original document in the source bucket, and does an upsert, and polls to see how long it takes for the change to appear in the target bucket ( by monitoring CAS value ).

+Next, the program removes the document from the source bucket and observes how long it takes to be removed from the target bucket.

-Finally it outputs both of these values and exits.
+Finally it outputs all of the measured time values and exits.

 Sample output